laurenjrichie/gCamp/README.md

 # GCamp

-This is a project management app built following specs and wireframes given to me at gSchool, a six-month immersive web development school.
+This is a project management app modeled after Basecamp.

 Users can register, sign in, create projects and associated tasks, and manage members.